 Prolonged stays in hospital are bad for patients, especially for those who are frail or elderly.
 Spending a long time in hospital can lead to an increased risk of falling, sleep deprivation, catching infections and sometimes mental and physical deconditioning.
 Despite this, nearly 350,000 patients spend more than three weeks in acute hospitals each year.

 In June 2018, a national ambition was announced by the Secretary of State to lower bed occupancy in hospitals by reducing the number of long stays (21 days or more).
-A reduction target of 40% has been set for 2019/20, with the aim to reduce the risk of harm to patients from physical and mental deconditioning that could be caused by long hospital stays.
+This ambition was originally set at a reduction of 25% by December 2018, however this has been extended to a stretch target of 40% by March 2020.

-- The Emergency Care Intensive Support Team will provide advice and guidance, encouraging implementation of good practice;
+- Improved Intensive Support – The Emergency Care Intensive Support Team (ECIST) will provide advice and guidance to regional colleagues and trusts to support the delivery of the ambition, encouraging implementation of best practice.

-- A research and evaluation initiative will be developed building an evidence base for intervention and reduction.
+- Research and Evaluation – Better research and evaluation will take place to inform further interventions to reducing length of stays, building an evidence base for improvement and reduction.